g3r4/blog/src/pages/20190810-git-revert-what/index.md

 >
 >Note: git revert is used to record some new commits to reverse the effect of some earlier commits (often only a faulty one).
 If you want to throw away all uncommitted changes in your working directory, you should see `git reset`[1], particularly the `--hard` option.
 If you want to extract specific files as they were in another commit, you should see `git checkout`[1], specifically the `git checkout <commit> -- <filename>` syntax.
 Take care with these alternatives as both will discard uncommitted changes in your working directory.

-For the purpose of this blog, I would love to translate that previous reference like this:
+For the purpose of this blog, allow me to change that previous reference into something like this:

 _Given one or more existing **human induced climate alterations**, revert the changes that the related **decisions** introduce, and record **the actions** that **aliviate** them.
 This **also requires consistent individual and collective clean action** (no **reset and forget**)._